strawhat04/ADE-python/README.md

 This project have been processed into two part i.e 2D unstructured grid and 3D structured grid.

 ### 3D-Structured Grid
-This script can only handly cuboidal geometery with cuboidal mesh elements, and simple numpy 4D array is used to store mesh topoly for time and space.
-Line by Line solver which is an iterative solver faster than Gauss-Siedle is used
+This part can only handly cuboidal geometery with cuboidal mesh elements.
+Simple numpy 3D array is used to create mesh of the geometry.
+We've used Line-by-Line solver which is an iterative solver, which is much slower than direct solvers but always give you realistic solution for any input conditions.

 ### 2D-Unstructured Grid
-You can create any complex 2D geometry using the Pygmsh.
-Triangular Mesh are used and seperate class module is made to handle Mesh Topography information which increases complexity
+You can create any complex 2D geometry using the [Pygmsh](https://pypi.org/project/pygmsh/).
+Triangular Mesh elements are used and seperate class module is made to handle Mesh Topography information which increases complexity.
+Direct Solver [numpy.linalg.solve](https://numpy.org/doc/stable/reference/generated/numpy.linalg.solve.html) is used to solve the linear equations for this part.

 ## Limitations
 This solver gives significant False Diffusion for Peclet No greater than 10 due to upwind scheme of advection that'd been implemented.
 Although you can decrease this false diffusion by using very fine meshing and compromising computational time

 ![gih](https://media.giphy.com/media/UhH90i5qBMcz0vdHRw/giphy.gif)

+You can see the False Diffusion in advection direction.
+But don't worry this solver works good for simulations when your Peclet No. is less that 10.